polystat/py2eo/README.md

 Yield expression ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is a part of coroutines.
 We have no plans to support the coroutines right now.

-Statically known attributes of python classes ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are translated into attributes of the respective EO objects, so `obj.attr` is translated to `obj.attr`.
+Statically known attributes of python classes ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are translated into attributes of the respective EO objects, so `obj.attr` is translated to `xobj.attr`.

 Subscriptions, slicing ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are not yet implemented, but should be implemented with calling `.__getitem__` and `.__setitem__` methods of array objects.
 That is,
 * `a[i]` should be translated to something like `(a.__getitem__ i)`
 * and `a[i] = x` should be translated to something like `(a.__setitem__ i x)`

-See [the section on function definition](https://github.com/polystat/py2eo#86-function-definition) for the examples on how to call ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) a function.
+See below for the examples on how to call ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) a function.

-([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is also a part of coroutines, no plans to support it.
+`await` expression ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) is also a part of coroutines, no plans to support it.

 Different arithmetics and logic binary and unary operations ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are translated to calls of the respective functions of the EO standard library.
 Like, `a == b` is translated to `(a.eq b)`, `not x` goes to `(x.not)` and so on.

 Assignment expressions ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are not yet supported.
+(Assignment statements are supported though).

 Conditional expressions ([see sec 6](https://docs.python.org/3.8/reference/expressions.html)) are passed like the following:
 `a if c else b` -> `(c).if (a) (b)`